Rapping

-Precursors to modern rap include the West African griot tradition, certain vocal styles of blues, jazz, an African-American insult game called playing the dozens, and 1960s African-American poetry.
-The use of rap in popular music originated in the Bronx, New York City in the 1970s, alongside the hip hop genre and cultural movement.
-Rapping developed from the role of master of ceremonies (MC) at parties within the scene, who would encourage and entertain guests between DJ sets, which evolved into longer performances.
+Precursors to modern rap music include the West African griot tradition, certain vocal styles of blues and jazz, an African-American insult game called playing the dozens (see Battle rap and Diss), and 1960s African-American poetry.
+Stemming from the hip-hop cultural movement, rap music originated in the Bronx, New York City, in the early 1970s and became part of popular music later that decade.
+Rapping developed from the announcements made over the microphone at parties by DJs and MCs, evolving into more complex lyrical performances.

 Rap is usually delivered over a beat, typically provided by a DJ, turntablist, or beatboxer when performing live.
-Much less commonly a rapper can decide to perform a cappella, meaning without accompaniment of any sort, beat(s) included.
+Much less commonly a rapper can decide to perform a cappella.
 When a rap or hip-hop artist is creating a song, "track", or record, done primarily in a production studio, most frequently a producer provides the beat(s) for the MC to flow over.
 Stylistically, rap occupies a gray area between speech, prose, poetry, and singing.
 The word, which predates the musical form, originally meant "to lightly strike", and is now used to describe quick speech or repartee.
-The word had been used in British English since the 16th century.
-It was part of the African American dialect of English in the 1960s meaning "to converse", and very soon after that came to denote the musical style.
-The word "rap" is so closely associated with hip-hop music that many writers use the terms interchangeably.
+The word has been used in the English language since the 16th century.
+In the 1960s the word became a slang term meaning "to converse" in African American vernacular, and very soon after that came to denote the musical style.

+Rap music has played a significant role in expressing social and political issues, addressing topics such as racism, poverty, and political oppression.
+By the 21st century, rap had become a global phenomenon, influencing music, fashion, and culture worldwide.